Alumni Achievement Awards

 Each year, a panel of senior GCU staff, led by Director of Development Janet Roberts, will select a shortlist of deserving applicants, with each application taken on its own merit and the above criteria in mind.
 The final decision on awards granted is then made by GCU Principal Professor Pamela Gillies.

-We are delighted to award this to three very deserving alumni of GCU:
+We are delighted to award this to four very deserving alumni of GCU:

 Christopher To - BEng(Hons) Engineering Management, 1992, Glasgow Polytechnic Secretary-General of the Hong Kong International Arbitration Centre

 Awarded for leadership in Arbitration and his work on Zero Carbon Building technology

 "I am delighted and honoured to receive such a prestigious award.
 I enjoyed my time at GCU enormously -in fact the attitude and dedication of those who put their heart and soul into teaching me gave me an impression that the University is indeed a cut above the rest when it comes to delivering quality and innovative teaching techniques.
 The University gave me direction and a sense of purpose in life which is to strive for excellence and dedication wherever possible.
 Thank you GCU for being my guiding star.”